Ballybunion Greyhound Stadium: History

 In 1958 the president of the Irish Coursing Club, Matt O'Sullivan applied for a licence as the proprietor of a new Ballybunion track but the Bord na gCon headed by Seamus Flanagan refused the licence due to objections lodged by the nearby Tralee track.
 At the time any track within the same area could object to another hoping to become licensed.
 The licence was refused again in 1964.

 In January 1965, O'Sullivan (the owner of the Central Hotel in the town) finally won the right to host greyhound racing after taking the Bord na gCon to court.
 The court ruled that he should be granted a licence.

 The re-opening was on 18 May 1966 when the Ballybunion Greyhound Racing Club Ltd ran the venue until 1973.
 It hosted a valuable Smirnoff Gold Collar race from 1966-1970 worth a record £1,340 in 1967.
 The event was sponsored by Gilbeys of Ireland and saw two new track records set, first by Coolowen Pride in 29.66 followed by Sandy Lee in 29.52.
-Racing was held on Monday & Wednesday evenings at 8.30pm.
+Racing was held on Monday and Wednesday evenings at 8.30pm.

 The winners of the Gold Collar were - 1966 Dogstown Star, 1967 Seneca, 1968 Pools Punter and 1969 West Park Una.